-Use care whenever making configuration changes that could potentially prevent access to the /proc/sys/crypto/fips_enabled flag (fips=1) in the file/proc.
+Use care whenever making configuration changes that could potentially prevent access to the fips_enabled flag (fips=1) in the file /proc.
 If the module does not detect this flag during initialization, it does not enable the FIPS approved mode.
+For example, executing the module inside a chroot without the proc file system available, would instantiate the module in non-approved mode.